DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2017-02-06-preferencelearning.md

     * What results do you get from your analysis?
     * What insights do you get from your analysis?
     * From these insights, how will you improve your survey?
+    * **Please provide a visualization of your results**.
+Simply pasting MATLAB tables to your report will not be accepted.

 6. The code and raw data you used for the analysis
-    * Make sure that by directly running your code, others can reproduce your results
+    * Make sure that by directly running your code with your data, others can reproduce your results.

 Notes:
 * Submit your report to yiren@asu.edu with the exact title "MAE540 Homework 2 - Team number".
 Please make sure it is in **pdf** format.